webscopeio/supabase-modules/docs/getting-started/from-example.md

 :::

 ::: tip :tada: Congratulations!
 You are done!
-See [All Modules](/modules/all) to install individual Modules.
+See [Installation](/modules/installation) to install individual Modules.
 Remember to run `pnpm db:stop` to save resources once you are done working with your local Supabase Instance.
 :::